opengeospatial/ets-security-client10/src/site/markdown/saml2.md

 Location: https://localhost:10080/aabbccddee/full?request=GetCapabilities&service=WMS
 ```

-#### Secure Client: Issue GET request for Secure Capabilities with a Security Context
+#### Secure Client: Issue GET request for complete Capabilities with a Security Context

-Now that the Secure Client has a cookie, it can be used to request the Secure Capabilities document.
+Now that the Secure Client has a cookie, it can be used to request the complete Capabilities document.

 ```
 GET /aabbccddee/full?request=GetCapabilities&service=WMS HTTP/1.1